-Will Dutch labour law become applicable if we hire or second an employee from abroad?
+Will Dutch labour law become applicable if we hire an employee from abroad?

 Certain Dutch provisions of employment law will apply on the employee.
-Usually, in the employment contract a choice of law is made.
+Usually, in the employment agreement a choice of law is made.
 Irrespective of this choice of law in the employment contract, the fact that the employee will be working in the Netherlands, will result in the application of certain mandatory provisions of Dutch labour law.
-As from the first day, the Terms of Employment (Cross- border Work) Act (WagwEU) applies to all employees from outside the Netherlands who work in the Netherlands.
-The following provisions in Dutch law and Collective Labour Agreements (which have been declared generally binding) apply to the employment contract of each employee who works in the Netherlands:
+As from the first day, the Terms of Employment (Cross Border Work) Act ('WagwEU') applies to all employees from outside the Netherlands who work in the Netherlands.
+The following provisions in Dutch law and Collective Labour Agreements (which have been declared generally binding) apply to the employment agreement of each employee who works in the Netherlands:

-- maximum working hours and minimum resting hours - minimum number of paid holidays per year (4 weeks) - minimum wage, including payments for overtime, excluding complementary company pension schemes - provision of a payslip - conditions for the hiring out of employees - health, safety and hygiene at work and liability for accidents - obligation to provide information on essential elements of the employment relationship - protective measures regarding employment conditions and working conditions for specific groups of employees - prohibition of termination in the event of pregnancy - equal treatment of men and women, nullify termination for breach of equal treatment as well as other subjects of non-discrimination
+- maximum working hours and minimum resting hours - minimum number of paid holidays per year (4 weeks)

+- minimum wage, including payments for overtime, excluding complementary company pension schemes - conditions for the hiring out of employees - health, safety and hygiene at work - protective measures regarding employment conditions and working conditions for specific groups of employees - equal treatment of men and women, as well as other subjects of non-discrimination